titansys/zender-mod-stackfood/README.md

 5. All done!

+## Updating

+This modification is very easy to update.

+1. Download the latest release.zip file from [here](https://github.com/titansys/zender-mod-stackfood/releases).

+2. Upload the contents of **install** folder to the root of your StackFood.

+3. All done!

 ## Disclaimer

 Titan Systems is in no way affiliated with the author of StackFood script, please use this modification in your own discretion.